gairepawan/gairepawan/index.md

 The artifacts in this ePortfolio reflect my ability to design, develop, and enhance solutions in three critical areas of computer science.
 My first artifact demonstrates my work in **Software Design and Engineering**, where I transformed a text-based adventure game into a GUI-based application using Java Swing.
 This project highlights my ability to apply design patterns to improve scalability, maintainability, and user experience.
 The second artifact focuses on **Algorithms and Data Structures**, showcasing a C++ program enhanced with linked lists, sorting and filtering algorithms, and a dynamic command-line interface (CLI) for improved interactivity.
 Lastly, my **Database** artifact is a travel website developed using the MEAN stack, transformed into a secure, dynamic single-page application (SPA) with authentication, real-time data management, and an administrative dashboard.
 These projects collectively demonstrate my technical proficiency, problem-solving skills, and ability to create user-focused solutions.

-Here's how I have met the program’s core outcomes throughout my academic journey:
+Here's how I have met the program’s core outcomes throughout this project:

 **Course Outcome 1: (Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision-making in the field of computer science.)**